yeagerai/intelligent-oracle/README.md

 ## Current state

-### wizard-ui

-Just started the Vue project and added the wizard-ui/src/components/ChatInterface.vue created with v0.dev

 ### intelligent-oracle.py

-Just started working on it, not usable yet.
+- using `Registry` pattern
+  - each contract deployment needs to be registered in the registry "manually".
+This is not the best UX.

-- `Factory` and `Registry` patterns are missing given limitations in the Simulator.
+- `Factory` pattern is missing given limitations in the Simulator.

 ### docker-compose.yml

-Scaffolding of what we need right now.
-Haven't tested it yet.
+Boots:

+- simulator
+  - postgres
+  - database migration
+  - jsonrpc
+- explorer

 ### Contract tests